kmdclassic/KmdClassic/README.md

 - **Private Transactions**: KMDCL will include private transaction capabilities, restoring the privacy features that were part of the original Komodo vision.

-- **5% APR User Rewards (Interest)**: Just as it was in the original KMD, KMDCL will feature a 5% Annual Percentage Rate (APR) reward system for users, providing interest on holdings as originally intended by the creator.
+- **5% AUR - Active User Rewards**: Just as it was in the original KMD, KMDCL will feature a 5% AUR (Active User Rewards) reward system for users, providing rewards on holdings as originally intended by the creator.

 ## Technical Foundation